 User Review( vote)

 Last week, when I posted these pictures of brass lamps on my Instagram stories, I was overwhelmed by the queries from you all as to where these shops were.
-This post is a celebration and curation of several similar ones I found online.
+This post is a celebration and curation of where to find good quality brass diyas and hanging lamps online.

 We identify with these.
 After ooh-aahing over the glittering candles and shining lanterns, our hearts finally find solace only in shining those antique brass and bronze lamps for the festive season, or floating marigolds in copper vessels with flowers.; that’s our identity, so why shy away from it.